ChristosBitas/E-Learning-Web-App-wtih-digital-assistant/README.md

 Postman has been used for testing Backend functions.

-The avalaible roles are user and admin.
+The available roles are user and admin.

 That's all of my work for my Master Thesis.
 I hope you enjoyed it!